rosafilgueira/Spark_EDDIE_TextMining/README.md

                 qsub sparkcluster.job

-You can modify it as you wish for reserving more or less nodes for your spark cluster.
-In the current scipt, we have used 3 nodes: one node for running the master, and:
+You can modify both PBS-job as you wish for reserving more or less nodes for your spark cluster.
+In the current scipts, we have used 3 nodes: one node for running the master, and:

-* sparkcluster_and_driver --> 1 node for running the worker and 1 node for running the driver.
+* in the case of the *sparkcluster_and_driver* job, 1 node for running the worker and 1 node for running the driver.
-* sparkcluster --> 2 nodes for running the workers.
+* in the case of the *sparkcluster* job, 2 nodes for running the workers.

 # Submit spark applications to the Spark cluster